kedar09/nodejs-mongodb/README.md

 # NodeJs MongoDB
-Node.js CRUD application using MongoDB
+CRUD operations using Node.js, MongoDB

 Run this project by this command :